IHE/HIE-Whitepaper/README.md

 document metadata discussed above.

-For more details on enabling Role-Based-Access-Control and federation of identities see the security and privacy slide decks and webinars, \[see endnote ii\].
+For more details on enabling Role-Based-Access-Control and federation of identities see the security and privacy slide decks and webinars, [Further Reading](#further-reading).

 ### Patient Privacy Consent to participate in Document Sharing